eliotsykes/rails-security-checklist/README.md

 ### Routes
 - [ ] Perform authentication and authorization checks in `routes.rb`.
-It is intentional this duplicates many of the security checks you already perform in the controller callbacks (Devise's `authenticate` and `authenticated`) (motivations: defense-in-depth, swiss cheese model).
+It is intentional this duplicates many of the security checks you already perform in the controller callbacks (Devise's `authenticate` and `authenticated`) (motivations: defence-in-depth, swiss cheese model).
 - [ ] Check all URL endpoints of engines and other Rack apps mounted in `routes.rb` are protected with correct authentication and authorization checks.
 For sensitive engines/Rack apps favor not leaking they are installed at all by responding with 404 to non-logged in admin users.
 - [ ] Check any developer/test-related engines/Rack apps do not expose any URL endpoints in production.
 They should not even leak (e.g. via 500 HTTP response code) information that they are installed.
 Ideally don't have their gems installed in production.